The other side of Syria's war: School students eye US election

 His students, aged between 13 and 15, are no exception.

-''No matter who the next president is, I hope they have good plans for the future of our country and the world,'' 14-year-old Hasan Latah told CNN in a video filmed on his classmate's phone.
+''No matter who the next president is, I hope they have good plans for the future of our country and the world,'' 14-year-old Hasan Latch told CNN in a video filmed on his classmate's phone.

+Echoing the regime catchall designation of the rebels as terrorists, Hassiba Nizameddin, 14, told CNN in a video message that Syria has been "suffering from terrorism for almost six years.

 ''I would support the candidate that gives us hope in ending this war.''